postman-open-technologies/linting-rules/_rules/hint-problem-schema.md

 ---
-description: |2-

-  WARN: This rule is under implementation and just provides an hint.
+description: This rule is under implementation and just provides an hint.
 Error management is a key enabler of a resilient API ecosystem.
 Enforcing a consistent schema for errors between different APIs, enables client to properly implement an error management strategy, with positive impacts for users.

-  Errors should return RFC7807 objects.
-Instead, this schema seems to use non standard properties such as:
-  `message`, `msg` and `code`.

-  Returning an URI in `type`, instead of an opaque `code` can help the client in better identifying the error; moreover the URI though it should not be dereferenced automatically, can return an actual resource providing guidance in addressing the issue.

-  See recommendation RAC_REST_NAME_007.
 message: Error response doesn't seem to match RFC7807.
 Are you sure it is ok? {{path}}
 formats:
 - oas3